Award Recipients

 • Stephen Offutt, Asbury Theological Seminary, “Religion, Global Poverty and International Development (Stage 2)”

-2016 Jacquet Award Winners
+2016 Jacquet Award Recipients

 • Elisabeth Becker, Yale University, “From Danger to Purity: Destigmatization Strategies in European Mosques”